FAQ

 Yes!

-Also, there will be a picture of each individual work on the wall.
+Also, there will be a picture of each individual work on the wall for the Group Shows.

 You can check the pictures of our previous exhibitions and our new Instagram account.